xeb/dalle-mini-tools/README.md

 A (soon-to-be) collection of tools for generating [dalle-mini](https://github.com/borisdayma/dalle-mini) images

 # Installation & Usage
-Install the dependencies, then try out the basebones CLI.
-Try `python cli.py --help` for options like saving a wandb run.
+Install the dependencies (`pip install -r requirements.txt`), then try out the CLI.
+Try `python generate.py --help` for more.

 ```
 pip install -r requirements.txt
-python cli.py "a man at a computer trying to generate images"
+python generate.py "a man at a computer trying to generate images"
 ```

 and if everything runs OK, you should get images in an `output` directory.
 Like: